-The entry level for COL 201 and/or COL 202 is a continuing pass in Commercial Law 1 (i.e. a credit or aggregated credit (ACR)).
+The entry level for COL 201 and/or COL 202 is a continuing pass in Commercial Law 1 (i.e. a course pass or an aggregated course pass (ACR)).

-A pass in Commercial Law 201 and/or Commercial Law 202 counts as a credit towards the BCom, B SocSci and B Sc degrees.
+A pass in Commercial Law 201 and/or Commercial Law 202 counts respectively as 15 and/or 30 NQF credits towards the BCom, B SocSci and B Sc degrees.

-COL 201 and COL 202 are separate courses each of which gives a student a half semester credit towards a degree.
-A half credit in one course is not contingent upon passing the other course.
+COL 201 and COL 202 are separate courses each of which gives a student a 15 NQFcredits towards a degree.

-A student will obtain a credit for Commercial Law 2 according to the following rules:
+A student will pass Commercial Law 2 according to the following rules:

-- A credit will be given if a student has passed both courses irrespective of the year of examination in which they were passed. - An aggregated credit (ACR) will be given if a student has an aggregated mark of at least 50% for both courses (i.e. COL 201 and COL 202) and has obtained at least 45% in the course failed. - Aggregation may only take place in respect of examinations written in the same academic year. - After the completion of the November examinations, the Dean of Law may recommend to the Deans of Humanities, Commerce and Science that a student with an overall aggregation average of 49% be raised to 50% to enable the student to pass with an ACR or NCR.
+- A course will be given if a student has passed both courses irrespective of the year of examination in which they were passed. - An aggregated course (ACR) will be given if a student has an aggregated mark of at least 50% for both courses (i.e. COL 201 and COL 202) and has obtained at least 45% in the course failed. - Aggregation may only take place in respect of examinations written in the same academic year. - After the completion of the November examinations, the Dean of Law may recommend to the Deans of Humanities, Commerce and Science that a student with an overall aggregation average of 49% be raised to 50% to enable the student to pass with an ACR or NCR.
 Overall aggregation averages below 49% (i.e. less than 98 out of 200) will NOT be rounded up to 50% for this purpose.